-Asian American Resource and Cultural Center offers social, cultural and educational programs, peer mentoring.
-And don’t forget to check out the Pyro Paddlers, UIC’s dragon boat racing team.
+- Asian American Resource and Cultural Center offers social, cultural and educational programs, and peer mentoring.

 101 Taft Hall

-UIC is among the nation’s top 50 campuses for the LGBTQ community.
-Visit the Gender and Sexuality Center, where education, research and outreach on issues of gender identity and sexual orientation are offered through events and workshops.
+- Gender and Sexuality Center conducts education, research and outreach on issues of gender identity, and hosts a variety of events and workshops.
 There’s also consultation available for students and employees.

-Latino Cultural Center promotes educational, cultural and social programs.
-There’s an annual film festival and weekly events that range from poetry to dancing.
+- Latino Cultural Center promotes educational, cultural and social programs.
+The center offers an annual film festival and weekly events that range from poetry to dancing.

 Lecture Center B2

 - Women’s Leadership and Resource Center promotes gender equity through programming that raises awareness of women’s and gender issues, develops women’s leadership and celebrates the accomplishments and contributions of women.
 The center also runs the Campus Advocacy Network program, an on-campus service center that provides anti-violence education, as well as confidential, anonymous and free advocacy services to UIC students, staff and faculty who have experienced sexual assault, domestic/dating violence, stalking and hate crimes.